Before we begin. A disclaimer.

 I couldn't even sleep that night.
 Spinning around.
 Looking at the clock.
 Waiting for the morning to come.

-I knew exactly what I wanted to do.
+But now I knew exactly what I wanted to do.

 I wanted to build the next Facebook.